 Tracing the movement of people to and from Liberia in the nineteenth century “An innovative addition to the growing body of scholarship on Liberian colonization. . . .
 Required reading for anyone interested in the colonization movement or identity formation in the nineteenth century Atlantic World.”—Journal of Social History

 “A compelling narrative of Atlantic and American racialization in West Africa. . . .
 People interested in the histories of West Africa, the United States, Black Atlantic, and slavery and race-making will find Atlantic Passages deeply insightful and refreshing.”—Journal of Early American History

-“Makes a fresh and compelling intervention, and provides a new theoretical framing for thinking about Liberia’s uncomfortable place in the history of American expansion.”—Bronwen Everill, author of Abolition and Empire in Sierra Leone and Liberia
+“Centers discussion of Black settlers’ experiences negotiating issues of race, colorism, class, and gender in Liberia. . . .
+Show[s] us how there is more that we can learn from and write about with respect to the histories of Liberian colonization.”—Early American Literature “Makes a fresh and compelling intervention and provides a new theoretical framing for thinking about Liberia’s uncomfortable place in the history of American expansion.”—Bronwen Everill, author of Abolition and Empire in Sierra Leone and Liberia

-Robert Murray is assistant professor of history and chair of the Humanities Department at Mercy College in Dobbs Ferry, New York
+Robert Murray is associate professor of history at Mercy College in Dobbs Ferry, New York.

 Publication of the paperback edition made possible by a Sustaining the Humanities through the American Rescue Plan grant from the National Endowment for the Humanities.